Deciphering the Cell Senescence Code to Improve Healthspan – S-ENCODE

 Senescence is a cellular response to nonlethal genotoxic and oncogenic stress Cellular senescence is a double-edged sword process playing beneficial roles during embryogenesis, wound healing, and tumor suppression while contributing to age-related diseases.
 Consistently, senescent cells are enriched in the affected tissues of these diseases.
 Importantly, senescent cell elimination in animals prevents the appearance of age-related diseases.

-Identification of the clocks driving the cellular senescence program
+Identification of biological clocks driving the cellular senescence program

 There are still many unresolved questions before to envisage anti-senescence therapies as to the clock and cell-type specificity of the senescence program, the interplay between different senescence inducers such as telomere shortening, oxidative stress and oncogenic activation, to what extent senescence drives age-related diseases, how senescent cells can be recognized in affected tissues and selectively targeted for elimination and whether such elimination would prevent or treat age-related diseases.
 To address these issues, we propose the program S-ENCODE to comprehensively identify the clocks driving the senescence program of different types of cells using a time-resolved, multi-layered, integrative profiling approach.
 The realization of S-ENCODE will reveal the key molecular programs underlying cellular senescence and thus will pave the way to the development of innovative strategies for the specific detection, reprogramming and elimination of senescent cells in age-related pathologies using small molecules or genetic interventions.
 Within S-ENCODE, four prominent senescence and aging research groups will join forces in an interdisciplinary endeavor that brings together scientists with unique expertise, skills, technologies and highly visible contributions to the field of aging in the past.
 We anticipate that accomplishing these objectives will lay the foundation for a new biomedical research and technology field implicating reprogramming of senescence clocks to prevent and treat age-related diseases.

-We have combined several OMICs technologies including transcriptomics, epigenomics, and metabolomics and integrated the generated data sets using our bioinformatic pipeline.
-We have used biochemical and molecular biology approaches to dissect the role pericentromeric heterochromatin in senescence.
+We combined several OMICs technologies, including transcriptomics, epigenomics, and metabolomics, and integrated the generated data sets using our bioinformatic pipeline.
+We have used biochemical and molecular biology approaches to dissect the role of pericentromeric heterochromatin in senescence.

-The consortium published the first epigenomic senescence clock including a hierarchical transcription factor (TF) network and novel types of enhancers that control senescence in human fibroblasts.
-We demonstrated that interfering with TF function in senescence has therapeutic potential in cancer therapy.
-We extended these seminal findings to other senescence inducers and cell types establishing a pan-senescence biomarker gene signature.
-We also completed the epigenomic and metabolomic analysis of different senescence inducers identifying a number of common metabolites that may play a critical role in senescence establishment.
-Another important finding was that pericentromeric heterochromatin is specifically dismantled at senescence onset in a p53-dependent manner, challenging our understanding of the heterochromatin changes occurring at senescence and the current view that p53 behaves as a genome guardian.
+The consortium generated and published the first epigenomic senescence clock, defining a hierarchical transcription factor (TF) network and previously unrecognized enhancer classes that govern senescence in human fibroblasts.
+By functionally perturbing key TFs, we showed that targeting senescence-regulatory circuits has therapeutic potential in cancer and age-related pathologies.
+We generalized these seminal findings across multiple senescence inducers and cell types, establishing a pan-senescence biomarker gene signature and developing a gene-regulatory network model for senescence.
+In parallel, we completed and published an integrated epigenomic and metabolomic analysis of distinct senescence programs, identifying shared metabolites that are critical for senescence establishment.
+We further discovered that pericentromeric heterochromatin is selectively dismantled at senescence onset in a p53-dependent manner, challenging prevailing models of heterochromatin remodeling and the canonical view of p53 as a pure genome guardian.
+Finally, we demonstrated that the senescence-associated subtelomeric transcriptome is specified in a chromosome-end-specific manner, dictated by the underlying higher-order chromatin architecture.

 1. Augereau A, Mariotti M, Pousse M, Filipponi D, Libert F, Beck B, Gorbunova V, Gilson E, Gladyshev VN.
 Sci Adv.
 2021 Feb 19;7(8):eabe0174. doi: 10.1126/sciadv.abe0174.